Nissan Bluebird: 510 series

 Launched in August 1967, it was one of the most comprehensive Bluebird ranges in terms of body styles: a two-door sedan, a four-door sedan, a five-door station wagon, and a two-door coupé (added in November 1968).
 The "510" still enjoys considerable fame in the U.S.

 Like its predecessors, the 510 Bluebird line was imported into New Zealand, this time as a single 1.6-litre, four-speed manual Deluxe model, assembled from CKD kits by Campbell Industries (later Toyota New Zealand Thames assembly plant).
 Local content included glass, radiator, upholstery, carpet, paint, wiring and numerous other items.
 A few automatic and twin carburettor SSS versions were imported built-up from Japan, primarily for buyers who had access to funds overseas and could utilise the country's 'no remittance' new car purchase scheme to avoid lengthy waiting lists.

 The trim designation "SS" was changed to "SSS" as General Motors was already using the term for performance branded Chevrolet products called the Super Sport starting in 1961.

-The P510 sedan and coupé were built in South Africa [Pretoria] from 1969 to 1974 and had the L16 engine, available as 1600 SSS (twin carbs) and as the single carbed 1600 DeLuxe.
-An automatic gearbox model was also available for the DeLuxe range.
-The factory also made two versions of the two-door coupé.
-They were a 1600GL and a 1800GL.
-The 1600GL had a single carburetor or twin carbs and 1800 cc cars had twin carbs.
-The 1600 SSS was also used in motorsport as test cars for Nissan Japan.
-The cars were used in numerous motorsport rallies by Ewold van Bergen from Pretoria, South Africa, who was a test engineer for Nissan Japan.